jsaarine/fiesta-wordpress-starter/README.md

 # fiesta-wordpress-starter

-Fiesta is simple starter theme for WordPress
+Fiesta is a simple starter theme for WordPress

 ## Features